 Speaking of which, its 1.6-litre 4-cylinder Hybrid 225 turbocharged petrol engine isn’t too shabby.
 It combines with an 81.2 kW electric motor and 12.4 kWh battery pack to output 165 kW (225 hp) of power and 250 Nm of torque.
 Using Racelogic’s Vbox Sport, we had it tested from 0-60mph at 7.95 seconds.
 Top speed is rated at an impressive 145mph.

 More impressively, the transition between fully electric and hybrid power is seamless.
-There’s no delay or feeling through the two power modes. indeed, its electrified portion helps reduce tailpipe emissions but also bolsters overall fuel efficiency.
+There’s no delay or feeling through the two power modes.
+Indeed, its electrified portion helps reduce tailpipe emissions but also bolsters overall fuel efficiency.
 In our mixed driving tests, we attained a staggering 74.2 MPG from its 40-litre fuel tank; the vehicle attained 30 miles of pure electric range and can run for around 350 miles without having to stop to refuel.

 Just to put that figure into perspective, along the same test route the Cupra Formentor e-Hybrid attained 64 MPG, the VW Passat Estate GTE 60-65 MPG, the Citroen C5 Aircross Hybrid 58 MPG, the Skoda Octavia iV Estate and Honda HR-V 55 MPG, the Honda Jazz 51 MPG, the Range Rover Evoque P300e 40 MPG, the BMW X2 xDrive 25e 39 MPG, the Nissan Juke Hybrid 35-40 MPG, the Jeep Renegade 4xe attained 36 MPG and the Land Rover Discovery Sport P300e a measly 35 MPG.
-Indeed, the C5 X is a cut above the rest and quite astonishingly efficiency; surprising, as it shares many similarities with the Citroen C5 Aircross Hybrid.
+Indeed, the C5 X is a cut above the rest and quite astonishingly efficient; surprising, as it shares many similarities with the Citroen C5 Aircross Hybrid.